 This day of resting is also in case the previous day’s hike crossing pass is not possible.
 It will be reserved for a second attempt to cross Paso Oggioni.

 Day 4: Hike from Dickson to Los Perros

 After breakfast, you will begin hiking.
 Today the trek is approximately four hours long and it will take you through one of the oldest forests in the park.
 The trail will lead you past Lengas and Coigues (both of which grew shortly after the glaciers receded).
 Finally, you will reach a moraine at the foot of Glacier Los Perros.
 Here you will set up camp and rest for the second Paso of your trip.

 – Guided Hike: Refugio Dickson – Campamento Los Perros

 – Total Distance: 11 kilometers / 6.8 miles

 Day 5: Hiking Across the John Gardner Pass

 In the morning, you will start climbing a slow but steady hill for approximately 200 meters.
 The trail is very moist with beautiful trees covering this portion of the trail.
 After an hour and fifteen minutes, you will reach the end of the forest and begin trekking up rockslides towards the John Gardner Pass.

-You will be amazing by the immense mountains surrounding the trail.
-The trail gains evelation quite quickly and eventually you’ll be able to view Glaciar Amistad, Cerro Blanco
+You will be amazed by the immense mountains surrounding the trail.
+The trail gains elevation quite quickly and eventually you’ll be able to view Glaciar Amistad, Cerro Blanco

 Sur, Punta Puma and – finally – the John Gardner Pass.